hollyhudson/not_workshop/README.md

 ![images/api-get-request.png](images/api-get-request.png)

-And the code in the function node that extracts the data we want from the json object so we can display it on the dashboard:
+And here is the code in the function node that extracts the data we want from the json object so we can display it on the dashboard:

 ```javascript
 var people_obj = msg.payload["people"];